Prepare for your hearing

 Learn more about the different types of evidence:

-Visit the NSW LawAccess website for suggestions on how to prepare a witness statement and to view an example of a witness statement.
+Visit the Legal Aid NSW website for information and tips on how to prepare a statement

 Write down your issues